wzrdk3lly/eth-allowlist-poc/README.md

 The Allowlist will need to verify the following rules:

-- InvestX only allows approvals for the token FUSD
+- InvestX only allows approvals for the token FUSD with the spender being the investXpool ONLY
 - InvestX only allows deposits into the FUSD-Pool address

 ### Alterations